 $6,000/$40,000 = 15%

 However, to get to that simple calculation, you would need a more detailed analysis.
 Here is my AirBnB investment spreadsheet that I used to analyze the duplex that I purchased.
-To edit and use for your own property, simple click the link above to open the spreadsheet in Google Sheets, and then from there you can make a copy or download it to your favorite spreadsheet software.
+To edit and use for your own property, simple click the link above to open the spreadsheet in Google Sheets, and then go to the File Menu to make a copy or download it to your favorite spreadsheet software.

 There’s much more to talk about on this topic, but I’ll save that for future posts.
 For now, let me just summarize that AirBnB investing is becoming more popular, and can be a good way to make some extra income.
 Just make sure you do your research, decorate in a professional and welcoming style, and hire a good property manager for your AirBnB property, and you should do fine.